XPEHO/YAKI/yaki_backend/README.md

 "declaration_status": "Remote"
 }
 ```
-If there is an error, the API will return a JSON object with an error message.
+If there is an error, the API will send an HTTP response with a status code of 500 (server errors) and return a JSON object with an error message.
 ```bash
 {
 "message": "Error message"